PemaLoselMaurer/Education-math/README.md

 Full‑stack learning platform combining adaptive AI math assistance, voice onboarding, performance analytics, and a gamified space theme.
 Backend: NestJS + TypeORM.
 Frontend: Next.js (App Router) + Tailwind + shadcn UI.

+> Note: Dark mode support was intentionally removed (September 2025) to simplify styling and performance.
+All `dark:` Tailwind variants and the `.dark { ... }` CSS variable overrides were deleted; the design is now single‑palette (light).
+To re‑enable dark mode later, reintroduce a `.dark` variable block in `frontend/src/app/globals.css` and restore `dark:` utility variants where desired, or configure Tailwind's `darkMode` and wrap the app root with a theme toggle.

 ## Overview

 Two services: